nnellans/github-workflows-guide/README.md

     # list the Steps of this Job
     steps:

-    # standard Step that uses an Action
+    # Step that uses a GitHub Action
     - id: 'symbolicStepName'
       name: 'string' # friendly name that is shown in the GitHub UI
       if: # Step conditions, ${{ ... }} can optionally be used to enclose your condition